Ganda Singh (historian): Early life

+However, he would soon leave the college to pursue a career in the British Indian Army, being stationed at locations such as Rawalpindi, Peshawar, and Iraq.
+In 1921, he left the military and landed a job at the Anglo-Persian Oil Company in Abadan, Iran, where he worked from 1921 to 1930.
+During his time at the oil company, he came into contact with a fellow employee, who was a manager, by the name of Arnold Wilson, who had been a foremost scholar of the era.
+Ganda assisted Wilson in his creation of a bibliography covering Iran.

+These early intrigues into academia, plus personal visits to Europe, piqued Ganda's interest in seeking a walk of life in historical research work.
+Ganda returned to his homeland in 1930 and took up a position as a contributor and writer for the Phulwari periodical published by Giani Hira Singh in Lahore.

+He was wedded to Amar Kaur, who was also known by an alias as 'Inder Kaur'.

 Researcher and historian

-In October 1931 began Dr Ganda Singh's long and fruitful career as a researcher and historian.
+In October 1931 began Ganda Singh's long and fruitful career as a researcher and historian.
 The Khalsa College, Amritsar placed him in charge of its newly created Sikh History Research Department, a position he kept till 1949.
 During this period he travelled extensively, rummaging various public libraries, archives and private collections throughout India in quest of materials on Sikh history, enriching the library of his department.
+He visited libraries and literary collections in locations such as Rampur, Bankipur, Patna, Kolkata and Delhi to source written material (rare books and manuscripts) of historical importance to bring back to his college.
 He also brought out several books and articles based on these.

 In 1938, he had been appointed a corresponding member of Indian Historical Records Commission of Government of India, and was a full member of the Commission from 1950 to 1956.